nfagerlund/note_systems/WHY.md

 ### To-Dos

 You can do whatever what you want, but I humbly suggest not using FMP for to-dos or reminders.
-It's tempting when you first think of it, but because it lets you forget what files even exist until the moment you need them, it ends up being good for finding things you're motivated to remember but bad for things where you might be a little reluctant.
+It's tempting when you first think of it, but I've found it's good for things you're motivated to remember and bad for things you're reluctant to remember.

 ### Ancient History